Squareys/m.css/doc/plugins/metadata.rst

 `Tag metadata`_
 ===============

-Tag pages are matched to authors based on the slug (so e.g. metadata for tag named *Pantomime* will be in a file named ``tags/pantomime.rst``).
+Tag pages are matched to tags based on the slug (so e.g. metadata for tag named *Pantomime* will be in a file named ``tags/pantomime.rst``).
 The following metadata are recognized: